Well-being activities to practice during confinement.

 " I do not have time ".
 Certainly the phrase that stuck with us the most.
-Instead of sitting around worrying about coronavirus or feeling lonely, use your free time to learn new skills, pamper yourself, and reconnect with what makes you happy.
+Instead of sitting around worrying about coronavirus or feeling alone, use your free time to learn new skills, pamper yourself, and reconnect with what makes you happy.
 It's called downtime for a reason.

 Why create?